hero-image

 The post-graduate APRN certificate program at Norwich University is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org/CCNE-Accreditation).

 The Master of Science in Nursing, with specializations in Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner, is designed to prepare students for advanced practice.
 The requirements for professional licensure or certification vary by state.
-Norwich University has determined that this program is insufficient to meet the educational requirements for licensure and/or certification for nursing in the following states and territories: Arizona, Louisiana, New York, Puerto Rico, Tennessee, Washington, and Kansas.
+Norwich University has determined that this program is insufficient to meet the educational requirements for licensure and/or certification for nursing in the following states and territories: Arizona, Louisiana, New York, Puerto Rico, Tennessee, Washington, California, and Kansas.

 Please review our Professional Licensure Disclosure.